 Gadgets can also be travel lifesavers, but it's easy to go overboard.
 Instead of packing a bunch of different devices, look for multi-functional ones.
 A tablet can serve as your e-reader, movie player, and notepad.
 A portable charger can keep all your devices powered up while you're on the go.
 And don't forget a good pair of noise-canceling headphones for those long flights or train rides.

 The benefits of traveling light go beyond just convenience.
 You will save money on baggage fees, which can really add up, especially on budget airlines.
 You'll also reduce stress.
 Lugging heavy bags around can be tiring and frustrating.
-When you're not weighed down by your luggage, you can move more quickly and easily, leaving you time to enjoy the experience.
+When you're not weighed down by your luggage, you can move more quickly and easily.
+This leaves you time to enjoy the experience.

 The best thing about traveling light is that it allows you to focus on what really matters: seeing new places, meeting new people, and experiencing different cultures.
 You are not worried about your luggage.
 You're free to be spontaneous, take detours, and fully immerse yourself in your travels.
 You can explore hidden alleys, climb steep hills, and wander through crowded markets without feeling weighed down or restricted.